These are occupational and physical therapists’ favorite therapy toys and games for kids!

 There are massive amounts of games on the market that promote fine motor skills.
 These are some of our favorites for promoting grasp, hand strength, finger opposition, hand-eye coordination, and grasp and release.

-Games and Toys to Promote Bilateral Coordination
+Therapy Toys & Games to Promote Bilateral Coordination

 Using both sides of the body while playing a game is like getting a BOGO deal at the grocery store!
 Kids will never know the benefits to their body that they are getting while having so much fun with these games and toys.